LiberalLion/android-debloat/README.md

 ```bash
 curl -sSL https://git.io/Jtv6z | bash
 ```
 That's it!
-It will run the script program and you will have the control over
+It will run the script program and you will have the control over enabling/disabling packages, restoring and creating backups, and more!

 ## Advanced Method